devfromfinland/reaktor-junior-2021/README.md

 The web app is built based on their two legacy (bad) APIs needed to implement work around any of their issues.
 I have also taken advantage of this assignment to try our React's Suspense feature in Concurrent Mode (which is still in experimental) for efficient data fetching and rendering

 ## Implementations:

-### Back-end: SERVERLESS option
+### Back-end: SERVERLESS (currently using this)
-- [x] Implemented a lambda function in the middle to serve clients' requests
+- [x] Implemented a AWS Lambda function in the middle to serve clients' requests
-- [x] Implemented a lambda function to fetch updated data from legacy APIs (included: handle errors & merge availability data & update new data to DynamoDB)
+- [x] Implemented a AWS Lambda function to fetch updated data from legacy APIs (included: handle errors & merge availability data & update new data to DynamoDB)
-- [ ] Scheduled the lambda function to trigger every 5 minutes to fetch updated data
+- [x] Scheduled the AWS Lambda function with *CloudWatch* to trigger every 5 minutes to fetch updated data **(this is currently turned off to save Free Tier capacity)**

-### Back-end: NODE EXPRESS server option
+### Back-end: NODE + EXPRESS (alternative)
 - [x] Implemented a middle server to serve clients' requests as well as to fetch updated data from legacy APIs every 5minutes
 - [x] Handle errors
 - [x] Merge availability data
-- [x] Update new data to MongoDB

 ### Front-end
 - [x] Quick and simple navigation with *react-router-dom*